MxBoud/Analog/Readme.md

 # Analog

-Analog is a "video game" made with Unity to help teaching the basis of analog measurements in a first year university physics laboratory.
+Analog is a "video game" made with [Unity][1] to help teaching the basis of analog measurements in a first year university physics laboratory.
 The game will be tested with students in the semester of fall 2017.

 ## Screenshots
 The voltmeter simulator.